 Dyes don’t have quite the color range as water-based stains, and you don’t get the same level of control a water-based stain offers, says Smith’s Brunner.

 “I like to layer my colors,” he says.
-“I can start with a lighter color and then go darker and create a nice piece of art with water-based stains.
+“I can start with a lighter color and then go darker.
+This creates a nice piece of art with water-based stains.
 With a dye you’re not going to get that much control.”

 It’s that layering ability that makes water-based stains a real complement to acid stains.
-Because many manufacturers make the same color in both formulations, it’s possible to correct problems with an acid stain using a water-based application.
+Many manufacturers make the same color in both formulations.
+This makes it possible to correct problems with an acid stain using a water-based application.
 However, Reynolds says that Brickform is also offering more dye colors that match acid stains for that same purpose